 No. Only a licensed medical professional can prescribe.
 If you and your counselor decide that you might be a good candidate for medication, your counselor will assist in getting you evaluated with the Albany Family Practice Group, your primary care physician back home, or we can refer you to a local psychiatrist.
 Whatever you prefer.

 What if I wanted to attend counseling, but I don't want to use the services of the ACPHS counselors?

 The ACPHS counselors will refer you to a qualified mental health professional in the area.
 Keep in mind, however, that an “outside” professional will charge a fee that you will be responsible for.
 Sometimes your health insurance will cover the fee, other times you may have to pay “out-of-pocket.”

 What if I feel as though I'm in crisis and I can't wait until my scheduled appointment with my ACPHS counselor?

-During Counseling Center hours, go directly to the counseling office and see if your counselor is available.
+During business hours, go directly to the counseling office and see if your counselor is available.
 If not, tell the confidential receptionist/secretary of your situation, and you will be seen ASAP by a member of our staff.
-If this is an emergency that involves safety concerns, Mobile Crisis or 911 may be called.
+If this is an emergency that involves safety concerns, Capital District Psychiatric Center (CDPC) Mobile Crisis (518-447-9650) or 911 may be called.